apache/systemds/beginners-guide-python.md

 ## Introduction

-SystemML enables flexible, scalable machine learning.
+SystemDS enables flexible, scalable machine learning.
 This flexibility is achieved through the specification of a high-level declarative machine learning language that comes in two flavors, one with an R-like syntax (DML) and one with a Python-like syntax (PyDML).

 Algorithm scripts written in DML and PyDML can be run on Hadoop, on Spark, or in Standalone mode.
 No script modifications are required to change between modes.
-SystemML automatically performs advanced optimizations based on data and cluster characteristics, so much of the need to manually tweak algorithms is largely reduced or eliminated.
+SystemDS automatically performs advanced optimizations based on data and cluster characteristics, so much of the need to manually tweak algorithms is largely reduced or eliminated.
 To understand more about DML and PyDML, we recommend that you read [Beginner's Guide to DML and PyDML](https://apache.github.io/systemml/beginners-guide-to-dml-and-pydml.html).

-For convenience of Python users, SystemML exposes several language-level APIs that allow Python users to use SystemML and its algorithms without the need to know DML or PyDML.
+For convenience of Python users, SystemDS exposes several language-level APIs that allow Python users to use SystemDS and its algorithms without the need to know DML or PyDML.
 We explain these APIs in the below sections with example usecases.

 ## Download & Setup

-Before you get started on SystemML, make sure that your environment is set up and ready to go.
+Before you get started on SystemDS, make sure that your environment is set up and ready to go.

 ### Install Java (need Java 8) and Apache Spark